 What is Gayathri Mantra?

-If you translate it in plain English, it looks like below
+If you translate it into plain English, it looks like below

 OM: The primordial sound of the universe.